Breeze/breeze.github.io/doc-js/lap-changetracking.md

 	</tbody>
 </table>

 You can change any `EntityState` to another state with one of several methods.
-That's an advanced, potentially risky trick that you can learn about later &hellip; except for one common case, deleting an entity.
+That's an advanced, potentially risky trick that you can learn about later ... except for one common case, deleting an entity.

 ###Deleting an entity